On the Normalization and Density of 1D Scattering States: Derivation of the Change in the Density of States

+where $\psi_{kI}(x)$ is the wavefunction inside the range of the potential.
+First, we will place the system in a box of length $L$ and then consider the $L \rightarrow \infty$ limit \cite{endnote2}.
+Plugging Eq. \eqref{waveEqnForm1} into Eq. \eqref{newEq1} directly taking $q = k$ in the integrand, and using $|R(k)|^2+|T(k)|^2=1$, it is straightforward to show that

-Both $\sin(kL)$ and $\cos(kL)$ oscillate very fast with $k$ when $L \rightarrow \infty$, so that used as a density where an integration over $k$ occurs, these terms will produce zero unless their coefficients are non-analytic.
+Both $\sin(kL)$ and $\cos(kL)$ oscillate very fast when $L \rightarrow \infty$, so that when $\Delta \rho(k)$ is integrated over $k$, these terms will produce zero unless their coefficients are non-analytic.
 The coefficients are analytic except at $k=0$.
-However, it is a general feature of scattering in 1D that $R(0)=-1$, i.e. complete inversion with no imaginary part \cite{doi:10.1119/1.15359,doi:10.1119/1.18123}, and reflects the fact that $k=0$ constitutes the opening of the continuum channel.\footnote{For exotic cases where there exists a zero-energy bound state, we may have $R(0) \neq -1$, which is known as threshold anomaly.
-We do not consider such cases here.} Using that $\frac{\sin(k L)}{k} \underset{L \rightarrow \infty}{\rightarrow} \pi \delta(k)$ we get:
+However, it is a general feature of scattering in 1D that $R(0)=-1$, i.e. complete inversion with no imaginary part \cite{doi:10.1119/1.15359,doi:10.1119/1.18123}, and reflects the fact that $k=0$ constitutes the opening of the continuum channel \cite{endnote3}.
+Using that $\frac{\sin(k L)}{k} \rightarrow\pi \delta(k)$ as $L\rightarrow \infty$ we get:

-We will comment on the $-\frac{1}{2} \delta(k)$ term, which remarkably suggests a macroscopic loss of $\frac{1}{2}$ for the $k=0$ state, in the next section.
-We note such a term is also found in studies of Levinson's theorem in 1D \cite{doi:10.1063/1.530481, Barton_1985}.
-The integral in Eq. \eqref{theDensityofDos} that contains the wavefunction $\psi_{kI}(x)$ in the interaction region can be avoided with an alternate formulation that we will derive in section \ref{sec5}: nevertheless, we will use Eq. \eqref{theDensityofDos} for the examples in section \ref{sec4} since pedagogically it serves to emphasize that all regions of the wavefunction contribute to the normalization. \\
+We will comment on the $-\frac{1}{2} \delta(k)$ term in the next section; such a term is also found in studies of Levinson's theorem in 1D \cite{doi:10.1063/1.530481, Barton_1985}. \\

-We note that in Eq. \eqref{theDensityofDos}, $\rho(k)$ grows without bound as $L$ increases.
-However, if we subtract the free density $\rho_f=\frac{L}{2 \pi}$, we get a finite result $\Delta \rho(k)$ that is independent of $L$. \\

-Finally, for comparison with other formalisms, we can cast the asymptotic part of Eq. \eqref{waveEqnForm1} into a form commonly used for higher dimensions:

-which is valid for $|x|>a$.
-Eq. \eqref{parityDecompW} can be readily checked to be equivalent to Eq. \eqref{waveEqnForm1} by using $|x|=\text{sgn}(x)x$ and considering the $x>a$ and $x<a$ regions separately, allowing $\text{sgn}(x)$ to take on its value in the region.
-The scattered wave in Eq. \eqref{parityDecompW} is composed of two parts: an even s-wave term that is isotropic, and an odd p-wave term which has odd parity due to the sign function $\text{sgn}(x)$.
-A partial wave expansion is also possible:

-which represents a decomposition into symmetric and antisymmetric parts, each individually an eigenstate of the Hamiltonian, since the parity operator commutes with a symmetric Hamiltonian.
-The similarities with the 3D case are striking: invariance under parity is analogous to invariance under rotations; the summation of the even and odd parts in front of $e^{i |k| |x|}$ in Eq. \eqref{parityDecompW} is analogous to the summation over the spherical harmonic patterns in front of the decaying spherical wave $\frac{e^{i |k| r}}{r}$; the partial wave decomposition into simultaneous eigenstates of energy and angular momentum is analogous to the partial wave decomposition into simultaneous eigenstates of energy and parity in Eq. \eqref{DdecompArity}.
-Moreover, a phase-shift analysis for 1D case can also be performed \cite{eber,eberCorrect}.
+The integral in Eq. \eqref{theDensityofDos} contains the wavefunction $\psi_{kI}(x)$ in the interaction region.
+An alternate formula for $\Delta \rho(k)$ that does not require knowledge of this wave function is: